robertschnitman/diagnoser/README.md

 The following sections provide examples.

-## 2. diagnose()
+## 2. diagnose() & ggdiagnose()

-The function diagnose() provides an alternative to the plot(model.lm) approach.
+The functions diagnose() and ggdiagnose() provide alternatives for the plot(model.lm) approach.
 The Q-Q, Scale-Location, and Residuals-vs.-Leverage plots in the latter option can present difficulties in interpretations.
 For example, Cook's Distance ("Leverage") typically is not taught at the secondary and undergraduate level--when it is, teachers will forego explanation of the math and focus on the interpretation, leaving students in the dark.
-If the goal is to maximize student's understanding of diagnosing their results, one option is to replace the three previously mentioned graphs with histograms and an addition of another variable: residuals as a proportion of the fitted values (i.e. residuals ÷ fitted values).
+If the goal is to maximize student's understanding of diagnosing their results, one option is to replace the three previously mentioned graphs with histograms and an addition of another variable: residuals as a percentage of the fitted values (i.e. (residuals ÷ fitted values)\*100).

 ``` r
 model.lm <- lm(data = mtcars, formula = mpg ~ wt + gear)